The Jennifer Hudson Show: Release

 The Jennifer Hudson Show premiered on September 12, 2022 (which was also Hudson's 41st birthday); notable guests during its first week of shows included: Simon Cowell, Mickey Guyton, Hannah Waddingham, and Viola Davis.
 The premiere received a Nielsen rating of 0.7/4.

 Episodes

-On the debut episode, Hudson welcomed and reunited its first guest of the show, former American Idol judge, Simon Cowell.
-On the second episode, Mickey Guyton makes an appearance and was the first artist to performed on the show, with her single: "Somethin' Bout You".
-NCT 127 is the first K-pop boyband to appear and perform on the show, with their single: 2 Baddies.
+On the debut episode, Hudson welcomed, and reunited with, the first guest of the show, former American Idol judge, Simon Cowell.
+On the second episode, Mickey Guyton made an appearance and was the first artist to perform on the show, with her single: "Somethin' Bout You".
+NCT 127 was the first K-pop boyband to appear and perform on the show, with their single: 2 Baddies.